jrkprogramming/PokemonBattleArena/README.md

 Project Description:
 My app is a Pokemon arena where a user can select 3 pokemon and choose 4 moves.
-The user can battle the pokemon they choose against a computer who randomly creates their team of pokemon.
-When a pokemon reaches 0 HP, the pokemon faints and the user has to choose the next pokemon to fight in the arena.
-(ALL POKEMON AND ALL MOVES ARE AVAILABLE)
+The user can battle the pokemon they choose and also choose the Pokemon and moves they go against.
+When a pokemon reaches 0 HP, the pokemon faints and the user sends out the next pokemon to fight in the arena.
+Once there is a winner or a loser, the site needs to be refreshed and the game will restart and User can select Pokemon again.
+(All Pokemon and moves are available)

 Technologies Used:
-This project is written in HTML, CSS, and vanilla JavaScript.
+HTML, CSS, JSON, and JavaScript.

 <b>Screenshots:</b>